Skip to content

 Run it with sensible defaults

 Using investment amount of 100,000, beneficiaries count of 200, lifetime value per beneficiary of 2,000, sroi multiplier of 1.5, the calculation works out to 6.00:1.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Investment Amount, Beneficiaries Count, Lifetime Value per Beneficiary, and SROI Multiplier — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works